Quick overview

 2. Notarial Custody – As with solicitors, notaries are required to have professional indemnity insurance.
 The conditions are almost identical to the previous case, however, notarial escrow tends to be on average more expensive and less flexible.
 The custody fee is usually based on a rate set by law and in most cases notaries add 21% VAT to the final price.

-The buyer sends all or part of the purchase price for the property to one of these special accounts (after first concluding an escrow agreement).
+The buyer sends all or part of the purchase price for the property to one of these special accounts (after first entering into an escrow agreement).
 When the purchase price is in the account, the seller is assured of being paid for the property.
-The solicitor or seller then applies to register the title in the Land Registry.
+The solicitor or seller will then apply to register the title in the Land Registry.
 However, the money is held in escrow until the title in favour of the buyer is actually registered in the Land Registry.

 Once the title has been registered, the escrow is released and the money is transferred to the seller.
 If, on the other hand, anything goes wrong, the registration of the title in favour of the buyer does not take place and the whole real estate transaction fails, the purchase price is returned to the buyer and the seller keeps his property.